 Do I need to be on a training program?

-From 2022 it will be compulsory for all doctors seeking Fellowship with either RACGP or ACRRM to be on an approved training program in order to be eligible to sit their exams.
-ACRRM already has this requirement, and RACGP is introducing it from January 2022.
+From 2022 it became compulsory for all doctors seeking Fellowship with either RACGP or ACRRM to have participated in an approved training program in order to be eligible to sit their exams.

 This means, your first step towards Fellowship is to decide what training program you would like to join.